sarthakagrawal927/dev_learning/databases/cmu/lec-05.md

 Can also be used for temporary tables.

 ### OS Page Cache
 Most disk operations go through OS API.
 OS can also cache pages in memory.
 Then in buffer pool from OS cache.
 Most DBMS wants to avoid that to use direct IO bypassing the OS's cache.
-Unless you tell it not to, OS maintians its own filesystem cache.
+Unless you tell it not to, OS maintains its own filesystem cache.

 Postgres uses OS Cache, they still has buffer pool but very less.